Chia-Network/chialisp-web/docs/puzzles/pooling.md

 `OWNER_PUBKEY` is the public key that will sign the decision to leave the pool.
 This is likely owned by the farmer.

 `POOL_REWARD_PREFIX` is a bit of a unique argument.
 On the chia mainnet, this will always be `ccd5bb71183532bff220ba46c268991a00000000000000000000000000000000`.
-It is the beginning of the `parent_coin_info` that is assigned to the pool rewards since they do not have a parent.
+It is the beginning of the `parent_coin_id` of pool reward coins.
+Because those coins do not have a parent, their ID is derived from a combination of the network ID in the left half of the ID, and an incrementing identifier in the right.
 That first half is followed by 32 zeroes to make it the length of a standard hash.
 We'll talk more about why this is needed when we go over the segment of code that uses it.

 `WAITINGROOM_PUZHASH` is the puzzle hash of the waiting room puzzle that we will go to when we attempt to leave the pool.
 We will go over that puzzle later, but what's important to know is that we commit to the puzzle we leave to before we join the pool.
 This is so the pool can have certain assurances about how long it will take you to leave.